Clark-Wallace/SICEM-Lang/README.md

 - Toolbox Python API for embedding in AI agents
 - Real-world examples and unit tests

+---

+## 🌐 Vision Statement

+To establish **Slang** as the universal protocol for meaning-rich communication between intelligent systems —
+enabling AIs to **understand, adapt, and evolve together** through shared context, intent, and collaborative resonance.

+We envision a future where `.slang` files are the connective tissue of agentic ecosystems,
+allowing distributed intelligences to communicate not just with data — but with **understanding**.

+---

 ## Installation
 ```bash
 git clone <repository-url>